singhanju12340/MyTeacher/content/Experience/Axis Bank third party processor.md

 1. Too many 3rd party calls in parallel and in sequence.
 2. Heigh concurrent  request on the service
-3. Large payload transformation based on third party responses.
+3. Large payload transformation based on third party responses delays

 Capacity estimates:

-Build integration service in reactive programming using java reactive programming along with Apache airflow..
+Build integration service in reactive programming using java reactive programming along with Apache airflow for managing workflows..

 [[Reactive programming]]